Skip to content

 Agent CLI (pipelex-agent)

 The pipelex-agent CLI is a machine-oriented companion to the main pipelex CLI.
 It is designed for programmatic consumption by AI agents, IDE extensions, and other automation tools.
-All output is structured JSON written to stdout (success) or stderr (error), with no Rich formatting or interactive prompts.
+Output format varies by command — JSON, raw TOML, or markdown — with no Rich formatting or interactive prompts.
+Structured commands emit JSON errors to stderr; fmt and lint pass through native plxt output.

 Global Options